FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 <img src="images/deploy_app_osr_8.png"/> <br>

->> **Note: Kindly do not delete the `opensh.console` deployment in the Topogrpahy view as this is essential for the OpenShift console to function properly.**
+>> **Note: Kindly do not delete the `opensh.console` deployment in the Topography view as this is essential for the OpenShift console to function properly.**

 9. Click the Route location (the link) to view the guestbook in action. **Kindly take the screenshot of the guestbook for the final assignment.**